 Established in 1991, the Global Environment Facility (GEF) is an operating entity of the financial mechanism of the UNFCCC, serving the same function for the Paris Agreement, with a long track record in environmental funding.
-It also serves as a financial mechanism for several other Conventions, including on biodiversity and desertification.
+It also serves as a financial mechanism for several other conventions, including on biodiversity and desertification.
 Resources are allocated to target multiple focal areas, including climate change, according to the impact of dollars spent on environmental outcomes but also ensuring all developing countries have a share of the funding.
 For the sixth replenishment of the GEF (GEF-6, 2014-2018), 30 donor countries pledged USD 4.43 billion over all focal areas, of which USD 1.26 billion supported the climate change focal area.
 GEF-6 shifted the focus of its programming to targeting multiple focal areas including climate change, in thematic areas such as sustainable cities and land use and forests.
-For the seventh replenishment period (2019-2022), close to 30 countries pledged USD 4.1 billion for all five focal areas, with an increase in funding for biodiversity and land degradation, but a reduction in funding for climate change to USD 700 million, reflecting the growing role of the GCF.
-As of December 2020, through the fourth, fifth, six and seventh Trust Fund, GEF had approved over 834 projects in the focal area of climate change amounting to USD 4.1 billion.
+For the seventh replenishment period (2019-2022), close to 30 countries pledged USD 4.1 billion for all five focal areas, with an increase in funding for biodiversity and land degradation, but a reduction in funding for climate change to USD 728 million, reflecting the growing role of the GCF.
+As of December 2021, through the fourth, fifth, six and seventh Trust Fund, GEF had approved over 880 projects in the focal area of climate change amounting to USD 4.2 billion.

 The GEF also administers the Least Developed Countries Fund (LDCF) and the Special Climate Change Fund (SCCF) under the guidance of the UNFCCC COP.
 These funds support NAPs development and implementation, although largely through smaller scale projects (with a country ceiling for funding of USD 20 million).
-As of December 2020, the LDCF had approved USD 1.3 billion for 285 projects, with cash transfers to projects of USD 534 million, while the SCCF had approved USD 284 million for 72 projects, making cash transfers of USD 181 million.
+As of December 2021, the LDCF had approved USD 1.3 billion for 293 projects, with cash transfers to projects of USD 534 million, while the SCCF had approved USD 284 million for 72 projects, making cash transfers of USD 181 million.

-Formally linked to the UNFCCC, the Adaptation Fund (AF) is financed through a 2% levy on the sale of emission credits from the Clean Development Mechanism (CDM) of the Kyoto Protocol.
-Now mandated to serve the Paris Agreement, a similar automated funding source from a new carbon market mechanism to be developed under the Paris Agreement is being considered.
+Formally linked to the UNFCCC, the Adaptation Fund (AF) has been financed through a 2% levy on the sale of emission credits from the Clean Development Mechanism (CDM) of the Kyoto Protocol.
+Now mandated to serve the Paris Agreement, a similar automated funding source from the new carbon market mechanism developed under the Paris Agreement is being set up.
+Following agreement at COP26 in Glasgow, the AF will receive 5% of the share of proceeds from the sale of emissions credits under the new CDM-replacement mechanism (UNFCCC, 2021).
 However, in times of low carbon prices, the AF is increasingly reliant on developed-country grant contributions to stay afloat.
-Operational since 2009, total financial inputs amount to USD 1,039 million, with total cash transfers to projects of USD 454 million.
+Operational since 2009, total financial inputs amount to USD 1,160 million2, with total cash transfers to projects of USD 522 million.
 The AF pioneered direct access to climate finance for developing countries through accredited National Implementing Entities that are able to meet agreed fiduciary as well as environmental, social and gender standards, as opposed to working solely through UN agencies or multilateral development banks (MDBs) as multilateral implementing agencies.